scanabc/open/octo17/index.md

 <!-- next -->

-## Mass Production In a Nutshell
+## In a Nutshell

-Key ingredients for critical mass:
+Key ingredients for mass production:

 * People
 * Shared Values